 Opportunities for international students to experience CNDR's award-winning dispute resolution programs

 The Center for Negotiation and Dispute Resolution (CNDR) works with Global Programs to provide the Dispute Resolution and Legal Process LL.M.
 Specialization for foreign students.
 The specialization allows LL.M. students to build and hone their dispute-resolution and other lawyering skills.
-The depth and breadth of the curriculum and experiential learning opportunities have made UC Hastings a leader in training lawyers for practice.
+The depth and breadth of the curriculum and experiential learning opportunities have made UC Law SF a leader in training lawyers for practice.
 LL.M. students specializing in this area benefit from working closely with CNDR, which hosts and trains international visitors several times per year.

 Learn more about all of CNDR’s course offerings.

 Learn more about CNDR’s Civil Litigation and Dispute Resolution Concentration.